Updated: Nov 1, 2022

-Revenue recognition is increasingly important for scaling SaaS companies.
-We’ve covered this topic before so we decided to outline revenue recognition for you again below but if you’re just interested in the key challenges of revenue recognition skip to the last section.
+SaaS Revenue Recognition is increasingly important for scaling SaaS companies.
+We’ve covered this topic before so we decided to outline SaaS revenue recognition for you again below, but if you’re just interested in the key challenges of revenue recognition skip to the last section.

-Revenue recognition is an accounting principle that highlights standard conditions for when income can be reported and how accounting should manage it (for more on this go here).
+Revenue Recognition is an accounting principle that highlights standard conditions for when income can be reported and how accounting should manage it (check out our full guide to revenue recognition for more info).
 It can appear complex so many organizations now resort to revenue recognition software that can aid this process.

-Cash basis - a simple accounting method of recognizing revenue when you receive it, as in when you’ve been paid.
+Cash basis - A simple accounting method of recognizing revenue when you receive it, as in when you’ve been paid.
 Expenses can simply be minused off this.
-This is good for smaller businesses as they can declare money as it enters and leaves the company and then they don’t have to pay tax on money they didn’t actually have in the account.
+This is good for smaller businesses as they can declare money as it enters and leaves the company, meaning they then don’t have to pay tax on money they didn’t actually have in the account.

 Whilst the simplicity is good, this method does make forecasting difficult and if your inventory scales with your business then it’s harder to keep track.

-Accrual - both revenue and expenses are accounted for when booked, not when they are paid, making accurate tracking of monthly recognized revenue (MRR) possible.
+Accrual - Both revenue and expenses are accounted for when they are booked, not when they are paid, in turn making accurate tracking of monthly recognized revenue (MRR) possible.
 This is better for larger organizations, not least as it is an IRS stipulation if you earn more than $25 million gross per year.

 SO WHAT IS ASC606 & IFRS15?

-This is the accounting standard for revenue recognition as compiled by the FASB and IFRS so there is a standardized framework.
-ASC606 is good revenue recognition for SaaS organization as financial statements can be simplified, using five stages.
+This is the accounting standard for revenue recognition as compiled by the Financial Account Standards Board (FASB) and International Financial Reporting Standards (IFRS) meaning there is a standardized framework to work with.
+ASC606 is good revenue recognition for SaaS organizations as financial statements can be simplified, using five stages.

 Identify the contract with the customer by outlining the criteria for creating the contract and the mutually agreed upon obligations of both parties.